Doodles and blobs on a lined page: convex quasi-envelops of traversing flows on surfaces: Convex quasi-envelops of traversing flows on surfaces and spaces of smooth functions with -moderate singularities

 \end{proof}

 We orient the surface $A$ so that the the $\theta$-coordinate, corresponding to the trajectory space $\mathcal T(\hat v) = [0, 1]\,\text{ or } S^1$, is the first, and the $u$-coordinate, corresponding to the multiplier $\R$, is the second.
-Then we fix an orientation of the surface $X$, induced by the immersion $\a: X \to A$ from the orientation of $A$, thus picking preffered orientations of each component of $\d X$.
+With this {\sf counterclockwise orientation} of $A$ being fixed, any immersion $\a: X \to A$ induces an orientation of the surface $X$, thus choosing orientations of each component of $\d X$.
+However, this induced orientation, may differer from the original orientation of $X$, an ingredient in the definition of $\mathbf{OB}^{\mathsf{imm}}_{\mathsf{moderate \leq 2}}(A)$ !